sankumarrk/springjwt/README.md

  ### First you will need the following basic pieces of information:

- * client: testjwtclientid
+ * client: testGPSJWTClientID
  * secret: XY7kmzoNzl100
- * Non-admin username and password: john.doe and jwtpass
+ * Non-admin username and password: san.kumar and jwtpass
- * Admin user: admin.admin and jwtpass
+ * Admin user: prasana.admin and jwtpass
  * Example of resource accessible to all authenticated users:  http://localhost:8080/springjwt/cities
  * Example of resource accessible to only an admin user:  http://localhost:8080/springjwt/users